What Does It Mean to Be Sensory Inclusive?

 Over the past several years, our team of providers has treated hundreds of children with sensory needs.
 Parents tell us how thankful they are that there is a place that understands their struggles and that can provide the care their children need in an accommodating and safe atmosphere.

-I encourage families to learn more about KultureCity and to check out their or app which has an interactive map that locates sensory safe places (theaters, restaurants, airports, healthcare facilities) nearby.
+I encourage families to learn more about KultureCity and to check out their website or app which has an interactive map that locates sensory safe places (theaters, restaurants, airports, healthcare facilities) nearby.

 If you have questions about sensory-inclusive care at Urgent Care for Children, please reach out to one of our local centers.
 Our staff is happy to walk you through the process to help you get the care your child needs when they need it most.